waryjack/breathless/README.md

 - Ability add and use Skills, dice type will change with use
 - Ability add and use Gear, dice type will change with use
 - System settings to help modify the sheet to match different versions of Breathless games
+- Simple NPC Sheet

 ## To Be Done

-- Create a simple NPC Sheet
 - Create a sample Loot table

+#### Character Sheet

+- Show the character image
+- Notes page
+- Add some Gasps as optional rules

 ## How to Install